Saskatoon

 ABOUT THE AUTHOR

 Aishwarya Dudha is a reporter for CBC Saskatchewan based in Saskatoon.
-She has previously worked for Global News and the Times of India.
-She specializes in immigration, justice issues and elevating voices of vulnerable people.
-She can be reached at aishwarya.dudha@cbc.ca
+She specializes in immigration, justice and cultural issues and elevating voices of vulnerable people.
+She has previously worked for CBC News Network and Global News.
+You can email her at aishwarya.dudha@cbc.ca